 Because candlestick pattern tells you momentarily what has happened for the moment.

-But if you are to get a trend bias, it always pays to look at what the trend is of the market.
+But if you are to get a trend bias, it always pays to look at what is the trend of the market.

-This is a chart of USD/CAD.
+For example, this is a chart of USD/CAD.

 And any ten-year-old kid would look at this and can you tell that the trend is very strong to the downside.

 If you choose to ignore the trend, the momentum, and you just want to look at candlestick patterns to give you a bias.